spsmith/spsmith.github.io/pages/3DCSI.md

 This two-year NIJ-funded project focused on the use of 3D capture technology for crime scene investigation.
 Using a LiDAR scanner, datasets of various mock crime scenes were captured.
 Working with the **Dane County Sheriff's Office** and the **UW-Madison LaFollette School of Public Affairs**, a cost benefit analysis was created determining the efffectiveness of this technology for crime scene investigators.
 I was one of three developers on this project, focusing on algorithm design as well as data collection.

 I assisted with data collection at the University of Wisconsin-Platteville Crime Scene House and the Fox Valley Technical College Public Safety Training Center, two facilities with mock crime scene setups avaialable for scanning.
-Additionally, I visited a few crime scenes under investigation along with members of the sherriff's office to capture real world datasets.
+Additionally, I visited crime scenes under investigation along with members of the sherriff's office to capture real world datasets.

 ![Crime scene house dataset side by side example]({{'images/csh_2.jpg' | absolute_url}}) *3D point cloud data showing the interior and exterior of the Crime Scene House*